Things to do in the Isle of Man

 One of our favourite Walks on the Isle of Man - Dhoon Glen

-Located between Laxey and Ramsey, Dhoon Glen is a bit out of the way but undoubtedly one of the most impressive.
+Dhoon Glen is a bit out of the way, but undoubtedly one of the most impressive glens on the island.
 The rugged landscapes and majestic waterfalls feel almost tropical and always remind me of Bali.

 The hike down to the glen is challenging and steep at times.
 Not ideal if you’re unsteady on your feet.
 But if you can make it, you’ll come out to a remote bay overlooking the sea.
 It’s a real hidden gem!

-Things to do in Castletown, Isle of Man
+Things to do in Isle of Man, Castletown

 26. Explore the Medieval Castle Rushen